Basil Russo: Early and personal life

 Russo is the son of the late State Rep. and Cleveland ward leader Anthony J. and Domenica "Donnie" Russo.
 He is married to Patricia Russo.
 He is of Italian descent.

-Russo attended St. Peter Chanel High School, and received an undergraduate degree from John Carroll University and his J.D. degree from the Cleveland State University Cleveland-Marshall College of Law.
+Russo attended St. Peter Chanel High School and received an undergraduate degree from John Carroll University and his J.D. degree from the Cleveland State University Cleveland-Marshall College of Law.

 Russo's two sons, Anthony and Joe, are Hollywood filmmakers, who are known for Welcome to Collinwood, You, Me and Dupree, Captain America: The Winter Soldier, Captain America: Civil War, Avengers: Infinity War, Avengers: Endgame and Cherry.

-Italian American Cultural Organizations
+Italian American cultural organizations

 Russo currently serves as president of the Conference of Presidents of Major Italian American Organizations.
 He was elected president in 2020.
-The organization is headquartered in New York City and it serves as the national representative of its 50 member Italian American organizations from throughout the U.S. www.COPOMIAO.org Russo also serves as national president of the Italian Sons and Daughters of America.
+The organization is headquartered in New York City and it serves as the national representative of its 50 member Italian American organizations from throughout the U.S. Russo also serves as national president of the Italian Sons and Daughters of America.
 He was first elected in 2014, and again every two years thereafter.
-The ISDA is headquartered in Pittsburgh and is one of the largest Italian American fraternal associations in the U.S. www.orderisda.org; He is also President of the Justinian Forum Italian American Bar Association, www.thejustinianforum.org; and is Chairman of the Cleveland Italian Film Festival.
-He has served as a member of the executive committee of the National Italian American Foundation in Washington DC.
+The ISDA is headquartered in Pittsburgh and is one of the largest Italian American fraternal associations in the U.S. He is also president of the Justinian Forum Italian American Bar Association and is Chairman of the Cleveland Italian Film Festival.
+He has served as a member of the executive committee of the National Italian American Foundation in Washington, D.C.

 Religious involvement

-Russo initiated the creation of the Bishop Anthony Pilla Italian American Studies Program at John Carroll University.
-Russo and his wife Patricia served as Chairpersons of the Advisory Committee of the Marriage and Family Ministry of the Cleveland Catholic Diocese.
+Russo initiated the creation of the Bishop Anthony Pilla Italian American Studies Program at John Carroll University, a Jesuit school and his alma mater.
+Russo and his wife Patricia also served as chairpersons of the Advisory Committee for the Marriage and Family Ministry of the Cleveland Diocese.